We define annual flowers or annual color as plants that emerge, grow fast, bloom, set seed and die in one Berkshires’ Spring through Fall season.

 We offer flowering annuals and annual accent plants for full sun, part sun/shade and full shade.
 These include petunias, portulaca, annual geranium, marigold, coleus, bacopa (million bells), fuchsia, begonia, impatiens and more.
 Some more unusual annuals include nicotiana, amaranth and annual salvias.
 Accent plants, typically not grown for their flowers, include vinca, spikes, ivies, annual grasses, sweet potato vine, licorice plant, eucalyptus and more.

-Plants that are typically perennial in the tropics but have a long blooming season will also populate our greenhouses as annuals.
+Plants perennial in the tropics may have a long blooming season here in our summer and will populate our greenhouses as annuals.
 These usually include tropical hibiscus, bananas, elephant ear, plumbago, jasmine, and mandevilla.